 Investors must pay close attention to profit as it is a key driver of stock value.
 Strong and sustained earnings are the most important denominators of a successful business.
-Low earnings force the company to borrow and incur further liabilities just to survive while increased profits get people to invest in their stocks.
+Low earnings force the company to borrow and incur further liabilities to survive, while increased profits make people invest in their stocks.
 This influx raises their stock price, which again pushes up their earnings.

-You can find such companies using Tickertape’s Screener to create your custom buy/sell list.
+You can find such companies using Tickertape Stock Screener to create your custom buy/sell list.
 Use filters to list down companies based on growth metrics like Historical Earnings and Revenue Growth from 1 yr to over 5 yrs to land yourself solid stock options.

 Financial ratios are another important tool in quantitative analysis.
-They offer a clearer view of the company’s financials concerning profitability, expenses, equity and so on.
+They offer a clearer view of the company’s financials concerning profitability, expenses, equity, etc.

 1. Earnings per share (EPS)